Written by Puneet for Excel 2007, Excel 2010, Excel 2013, Excel 2016, Excel 2019, Excel for Mac

 And from the options, tick mark “Require Variable Declaration” and click OK.

-Now every module will have Option Explicit statement at the beginning, and you have to declare every single variable.
+Now every module will have an Option Explicit statement at the beginning, and you have to declare every single variable.

 Change the Code Window View